 The three above-mentioned parameters (PD, EAD and LGD) underlie the Group’s portfolio classification and statistical calculation of expected loss (EL) and need for economic capital/risk-adjusted capital (UL).

-Counterparty risk in derivatives trading is managed through ISDA and CSA contracts set up with financial institutions that are the Bank's most used counterparties.
+Counterparty risk in derivatives trading is managed through ISDA and CSA contracts set up with financial institutions that are the Group's most used counterparties.
 ISDA contracts regulate settlements between financial counterparties.
 The CSA contracts limit maximum exposure through market evaluation of the portfolio and margin calls when the change in portfolio value exceeds the maximum agreed limit or threshold amount.
-The Bank will continue to enter CSA contracts with financial counterparties to manage counterparty risk.
+The Group will continue to enter CSA contracts with financial counterparties to manage counterparty risk.
 See note 14 Financial Instruments and offsetting for further description of these contracts.

 Counterparty risk for customers is hedged through use of cash depots or other collateral which, at all times, have to exceed the market value of the customer’s portfolio.
 Specific procedures have been established for calling for further collateral or to close positions if market values exceed 80 per cent of the collateral.

 Market risk is a generic term for the risk of loss and reduction of future incomes as a result of changes in observable rates or prices of financial instruments.
-Market risk arises at SpareBank 1 SMN mainly in connection with the Bank’s investments in bonds, CDs and shares, including funding.
-SpareBank 1 SMN has outsourced customer trading in fixed income and foreign currency trading.
-Customer activity generated through the Bank’s Markets division and SpareBank 1 Markets' use of the Bank’s balance sheet also affects the Bank’s market risk.
+Market risk arises at SpareBank 1 SMN mainly in connection with the Group’s investments in bonds, CDs and shares, including funding.
+SpareBank 1 SMN has outsourced customer trading in fixed income and foreign currency instruments to SpareBank 1 Markets.
+This customer activity, and SpareBank 1 Markets’ use of the Parent Bank’s balance sheet, also affect the Group’s market risk.

 The Group defines limits on exposure to equity instruments with a basis in stress tests employed in Finanstilsynet's (Financial Supervisory Authority of Norway) models.
-Limits are reviewed at least once a year and adopted yearly by the Bank’s Board of Directors.
-Compliance with the limits is monitored by the Risk Management Division, and exposures relative to the adopted limits are reported monthly.
+Limits are reviewed at least once a year and adopted yearly by the Group’s Board of Directors.
+Compliance with the limits is monitored by Risk Management and exposures relative to the adopted limits are reported monthly.

 Interest rate risk is the risk of loss due to changes in interest rates in financial markets.
 The risk on all interest rate positions can be viewed in terms of the change in value of interest rate instruments resulting from a rate change of 1 basis point (0.01 percentage point).
 The Group utilises analyses showing the effect of this change for various maturity bands, with separate limits applying to interest rate exposure within each maturity band and across all maturity bands as a whole.
 Interest rate lock-ins on the Group’s instruments are essentially short, and the Group’s interest rate risk is low to moderate.